JanessaTech/BestDex/interviews/[3] How to design a system which can efficiently and accurately index and store data in chain(transactions and events).md

     Once the reorganization is detected, send the coordinator a reorgnization event which includes: target block number to roll back, the newly received block
 - Broadcast suspending
     Once the coordinator receives the reorgnization event, it broadcasts the suspending command to all modules(event monitoring, event parsing, data processing, data persistence) by message bus or rpc.
-    Once each module recieves the suspending command, it finishes the task it working on without accepting new ones.
-Once it is done, send the suspended status to the coordinator.
+    Once each module recieves the suspending command, it finishes the task it working on without accepting new ones from the upstream.
+Once it is done, it reports the suspended status to the coordinator telling that it is ready for the roll-back.
     When all of module are suspended, the coordinator saves the reorganization status before rolling back.
 The reorganization status includes: the target block number, current new block number, the status of each module(especially the block number each module is working on), roll-back steps
 - Roll back
     The roll-back steps are in the reversible order of how an event is processed.